amolgautam25/GITS/README.md

 #### gits logging
 This logs all the commands executed by the user, and also stores the output of each command

+#### gits push
+This pushes all the local changes of origin to the branch specified.

 Note: More functionality are being added to this project.
 Please refer to the 'issues' tab for more information.
 In case you want to contribute to this project , please refer to 'Contributing.md' file.